3 Simple Betfair Trading Strategies for Horse Racing (Win More)

 • Lower Quality Racing

-Are generally markets that are more suited to using swing trading on the horse racing markets.
+These are generally markets that are more suited to using swing trading on the horse racing markets.
 Maiden races and sellers tend to be more volatile.

 Popular Post: £40.26 In Ten Minutes Swing Trading